ibm-cloud-docs/FileStorage/faqs.md

 {: faq}
 {: #tier-options}

 Endurance and Performance are provisioning options that you can select for storage devices.
 In short, Endurance IOPS tiers offer predefined performance levels whereas you can fine-tune those levels with the Performance tier.
-The same devices are used but delivered with different options.
+The same devices are used for storage but delivered with different options.
 For more information, see [File Storage Features](https://www.ibm.com/products/file-storage){: external}.

 ## Can I connect a {{site.data.keyword.filestorage_short}} share to Windows?
 {: faq}